abougouffa/minemacs/docs/packages.md

 * `bitbake-ts-mode`: A `treesit`-based Bitbake major mode

 ## `me-experimental`
-* `kmacro-x`: A collection of commands, modes and functions built on top of the keyboard macros (kmacros)
 * `lspce`: LSP Client for Emacs implemented as a module using Rust

 ## `me-extra`